 Non-EU citizens can continue to use a physical document to prove their immigration status.

 Those with a valid, current Biometric Residence Permit, Biometric Residence Card or status granted under the EU Settlement Scheme can also prove their right to work to an employer using an online service.
 Guidance for employers is available advising how to carry out a physical document check or online check.

-For assistance and guidance with the above or if you would like to instruct one of our immigration experts, contact us today for advice and assistance.
-We can be emailed directly at enquiries@bhdsolicitors if you wish to arrange a consultation, or you can alternatively contact us via the blue contact us boxes above.
+For assistance and guidance with the above or if you would like to instruct one of our expert immigration solicitors in London and Croydon, contact us today for advice and assistance.
+You can email us directly at enquiries@bhdsolicitors to arrange a consultation, or you can alternatively contact us via the blue contact us boxes above.